 - Tip 7: Knight Movement.
 There are only knights that can jump off the board.
 Pieces that are connected to their destination square are not blocked by other pieces.
 The way the knight moves are like the capital letter L: two spaces forward, backwards or sideways, and a right turn takes one space.

 - In this game, each player has to give a turn for a single move.
 He can not skip this turn.
 The players need to go with a piece.
 Each piece is significant.
 For example, the king can go horizontally, vertically, or diagonally on the board.
 The player loses the match when the king is under attack.
 It can be said that this is the checkmate condition.

 - When a piece goes in a way that permits the player to capture the opposite team player’s king on their next turn, the attacking player declares “check”.

 - The player can announce to resign, accepting the opponent player’s win.
 Sometimes, the game can end up in a draw.
 When the two players are left only with their king, it can be said that this game is in a “ dead position”.

-- The bishop cannot go horizontally, vertically except diagonally.
+- The bishop cannot go horizontally or vertically except diagonally.
 It can go along with the diagonal line of squares.
-It cannot go with a similar color of pieces.
+It cannot go with a similar colour of pieces.

 - Knights are the only piece which can jump over the other pieces.
 It can go in the board taking an L-shaped pattern.
 That means this moves two squares ahead, back, left or right, or one square ahead, back, left, or right, followed by two squares horizontally or vertically to finish the L shape.

 - Rook, alternatively known as the castle, can go horizontally irrespective of several squares along with the present row or present column.
-Rook can capture the opposite color pieces but cannot pass through the similar color pieces.
+Rook can capture the opposite color pieces but cannot pass through similar colour pieces.
 Rook cannot go diagonally.